Feed on

 Any thoughts about the Trinity and complementarianism?

-68 Responses to “The Trinity and the women’s issue”
+68 thoughts on “The Trinity and the women's issue

 This is essentially Rebecca Groothuis’ argument, that there cannot be equality of being with inequality of function unless the subordination is both temporary and voluntary.
 So the complementarian agenda is to make this logical fallacy into a scriptural teaching, or their whole platform collapses.